parshikovpavel/final-keyword/README.md

   The second approach is to apply PHP magic to remove `final` keyword during loading files.
 Also the ready-made implementation is available as the [Bypass library](https://github.com/dg/bypass-finals).
 It's enough to enable removing `final` keywords in the [PHPUnit test](tests/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlockTest.php#L36-L41) before loading a class file.

+### Tools for convenient work with final classes

+ Static analysis tools allow to find some problems in the code without actually running it.
+However, they can be used not only to search for typical errors, but also to control the code style.